Kendriya Vidyalaya Sangathan: Schools

+Scale, Reach, and Global Presence of Central Schools

 As of February 2025, there were 1,256 schools named Kendriya Vidyalayas, having started with only 20 schools in the year 1963.
-It is one of the largest school chains in world with 1,253 schools in India and three operated abroad.
-A total of 14,30,442 students (as of 24 July 2022) and 43,888 employees were on the rolls (as of 23 July 2022).
-KVS has been recognized as an independent State by Bharat Scouts & Guides Movement as around 2,49,198 students enrolled as the Scouts, Guides, Cubs and Bulbuls.
-Kendriya Vidyalayas are spread among 25 regions, each headed by a deputy commissioner.
-The three Kendriya Vidyalayas outside India is in Kathmandu, Moscow, and Tehran situated inside Indian Embassies of these countries and their expenditures are borne by the Ministry of External Affairs.
-They are intended for children of Indian embassy staff and other expatriate employees of the Government of India.
+It is one of the largest school chains in the world with 1,253 schools in India and three operated abroad.
+A total of 13,70,674 students (as of 31 December 2025) and 46,810 employees were on the rolls (as of 31 December 2025).
+KVS has been recognised as an independent State by Bharat Scouts & Guides Movement as around 2,49,198 students enrolled as the Scouts, Guides, Cubs and Bulbuls.
+Kendriya Vidyalayas are spread among 25 regions, each headed by a Deputy Commissioner.

+International Central Schools

+The three Central Schools outside India is in Kathmandu, Moscow, and Tehran situated inside Indian Embassies of these countries and their expenditures are borne by the Ministry of External Affairs.
+They are intended for children of Indian embassy staff and other expatriate employees of the Union of India.

+Former International Schools

-One school in Tsimalakha, Bhutan, was transferred to the Bhutanese Government, thus ceasing to be a Kendriya Vidyalaya (then known as Indo-Bhutan Central School (IBCS)) in 1989, after one of the major Indo-Bhutan projects (the Chukhha Hydal power project) was near completion.
+One school in Tsimalakha, Bhutan, was transferred to the Bhutanese Government, thus ceasing to be a Central School (then known as Indo-Bhutan Central School (IBCS)) in 1989, after one of the major Indo-Bhutan projects (the Chukhha Hydal Power Project) was near completion.
 Indian Government employees were gradually transferred back to their own country.

+Curriculum and Languages

 All the schools share a common syllabus and offer bilingual instruction, in English and Hindi.
 They are co-educational.
 Sanskrit is taught as a compulsory subject from classes VI to VIII and as an optional subject until class XII.
 Students in classes VI to VIII could study the German language until November 2014, when the scheme was discontinued.
 But was again recontinued and is available in some schools until class 10.
 In Moscow, students are given an opportunity to choose French or Russian as their third or second language.

+Fees and Exemptions

 Tuition fees are charged for Kendriya Vidyalaya students have to pay the school development fund (Vidyalaya Vikas Nidhi), with the proceeds spent on the development of that particular school.
 Students from Scheduled Castes and Scheduled Tribes and children of KVS employees are exempt from tuition fees.
 Girls who are their parents' only child from class VI onward are exempt from tuition and school development fund.

+Cultural Practices and Morning Prayer

 A significant aspect of Kendriya Vidyalaya culture is the daily recitation of a common prayer during morning assemblies.
 This prayer, often delivered in Sanskrit or Hindi, includes the verse:

 "Daya kar daan vidya ka humein paramatma dena".
 Translation: "O God, be merciful and grant us the gift of knowledge."
 This ritual not only instills a sense of discipline but also reflects the educational ethos of seeking divine guidance in the pursuit of knowledge.